Whataroa: Our Lady of the Woods

 Our Lady of the Woods is a Catholic church located at 7 Whataroa Flat Road, Whataroa, within the South Westland parish of Our Lady of the Woods.
+Mass is held at Our Lady of the Woods twice monthly, on the first and third Sundays.

+In the 1880s there were three established Catholic congregations in the parish of South Westland, which was run out of Ross, with a priest undertaking the long journey by horseback to Okarito, Gillespies Beach, and Whataroa at least annually.
+Father Bogue of St Patrick's church in Ross organised the building of a church on the main road of Whataroa in 1907, on land donated by John Butler and Duncan Scalley.
+The declining population of Okarito and Gillespies Beach made the churches there redundant, and in 1920 Father John Riordan had to rescue the altar and furnishings from the Gillespies Beach church from cattle that had forced the door and taken shelter.

-The 2 acre site for the church and presbytery was donated by Mrs Butler, whose husband had gifted the site for the previous Catholic church in Whataroa.
+A new parish centred on Whataroa was established in 1934, the priest being Father James Quinn.
+The 2 acre site for the present church and presbytery was donated by Mrs Butler, whose husband had gifted the site for the previous church.
 The Bishop of Christchurch, Matthew Brodie, laid the foundation stone on 22 April 1934, and the church was blessed and dedicated later that year, on 30 September, by Bishop Brodie.

-Mass is held at Our Lady of the Woods twice monthly, on the first and third Sundays.

 St Luke's

 St Luke's Church is an Anglican church in the parish of Ross and South Westland, 0.85 km north of Our Lady of the Woods on Whataroa Flat Road.
-The church was dedicated by Bishop Julius on 10 July 1919, during his annual visit to the West Coast.
-The church includes a three-light memorial stained-glass window behind the altar, donated by the Burrough family in memory of Joseph Burrough who died while serving in France during World War I.
+In 1916 funds were raised for a new Anglican church, incorporating materials from the disused Goldsborough church.
+The church was sufficiently finished at the next annual visit to the West Coast of Bishop Julius for him to dedicate it on 10 July 1919.
+Completed at a cost of £190, the church includes a three-light memorial stained-glass window behind the altar, donated by Henry Burrough and his sister in memory of their brother Joseph who died while serving in France during World War I; originally in the east wall, the window was moved at the suggestion of Bishop Julius to be sheltered from the prevailing winds.
+The first couple married in the church were district nurse Mabel Baker and farmer Frank Gunn on 17 May 1921.

+A bell was hung in 1923, and removed to a free-standing tower in 1945, when the vestry was lined and buttresses added to either side of the building.